xynehq/jaf/docs/tracing.md

 Complete examples are available in the `examples/` directory:

-- `examples/otel-tracing-demo/` - OpenTelemetry integration
+- `examples/otel-tracing-demo/` - OpenTelemetry integration with Jaeger and Langfuse
-- `examples/langfuse-tracing-demo/` - Langfuse integration
+- `examples/proxy-config-demo.ts` - Proxy configuration examples

-Both examples include setup instructions and environment configuration guides.
+The OpenTelemetry demo includes setup instructions for both Jaeger (for development) and Langfuse (for production) integration.